 1. Avoid the “Last Supper” Mentality

-This all-or-nothing approach to food and eating often leads to mindless eating and a disconnectedness to our bodies that can leave us feeling overstuffed, guilty and ashamed, and enjoying the holiday foods less.
-Then when January comes around the multi billion dollar diet and fitness industry is ready and waiting to promise us just the solution we need to solve our problems with food and our bodies.
+This all-or-nothing approach to food and eating often leads to mindless eating and a disconnectedness with our bodies that can leave us feeling overstuffed, guilty and ashamed, and enjoying the holiday foods less.
+Then when January comes around the multibillion-dollar diet and fitness industry is ready and waiting to promise us just the solution we need to solve our problems with food and our bodies.

 Simply becoming aware of this cycle and the trap that is created over and over year after year can bring awareness to our falling prey to it.
 What if you decided to break the cycle and try something new?
 Keep reading to find out how.

 Holiday foods come with a lot of hype because we usually only have them once a year.
 Because they are only available one time a year, this can create a subconscious feeling of deprivation, driving us to think we have to eat every last bite while it lasts.
 When we are deprived of any food, no matter if it is because it only comes around once a year or on purpose because we are in diet mode, when we are around that particular food we may feel out of control and eat more than we feel like we “should” or “need to.”
 In response we beat ourselves up, felling guilt and self-blame and a feeling of lacking will power around certain foods.
 Sound familiar?